 Cervical Artificial Disc Replacement

-The specific advantages of the artificial disc replacement is to maintain the motion, maximize function, and minimize the long-term risks to the discs above and below this level.
+The specific advantages of the artificial disc replacement are to maintain the motion, maximize function, and minimize the long-term risks to the discs above and below this level.

 - Fusion Sparing Surgery

 - Faster Return to Work

 What Are the Indications For Cervical Artificial Disc Replacement?

 - Significant Neck Pain That Radiates Into The Arms

 - At Least 6 Weeks Of Nonsurgical Treatment

 - Only One Or Two Levels Of The Neck Affected